dim4k/mapbox2image/README.md

 Requirements
 ----
-* Web browser (not working on Firefox Zoom CSS rendering not working)
+* Web browser (not working on Firefox Zoom CSS rendering is not working)

 Use
 ----